JRB Target Date Fund Options

 Conclusion

 Target Date Funds provide a useful alternative for investors who want to achieve financial security but have little interest or time to manage their long-term investments.
-The Fidelity Freedom Funds offer a diversified portfolio that adjusts over time to reduce risk.
-Choose the Fidelity Freedom Fund with the date closest to the date you plan to retire.
+The Fidelity Freedom Commingled Pool CITs offer a diversified portfolio that adjusts over time to reduce risk.
+Choose the Fidelity Freedom Commingled Pool investment option with the date closest to the date you plan to retire.

 Please contact us at 888-JRB-FREE (572-3733) or email us to discuss your asset allocation or any other investment questions you have.